-Studies report that one out of two people know someone who has died from suicide.
+Studies report that one out of two people knows someone who has died from suicide.
 And for every one person who has died from suicide, another 280 other people have seriously thought about it.
 Risk factors for suicide include a history of suicide attempts, a history of self-harm, mood disorders, stress and unemployment.

-Other warning signs include a change in personality, poor performance at work or school and sudden switch from very sad to calm/peaceful.
+Other warning signs include a change in personality, poor performance at work or school and a sudden switch from very sad to calm/peaceful.
 If you know someone who is at risk for suicide, it can be difficult to know what to do or say.
 Here are some ways to help.